furkan-ceylan/island/README.md

 ```

 ### Step 2: Prerequisites(Frontend)
-This will install the dependencies of this website' frontend.
+This will install the dependencies of this website's frontend.
 It will pull in several packages like Vue, vue-router, vuex, axios, vue-skeletor, vue-spinner and sass-loader
 ```
 cd frontend
 npm install (in frontend directory)